-This investigation demonstrates the excellent photoinitiating properties of novel visible-light absorbing diphenylporphyrins (DPPs) for the free-radical (FRP), cationic (CP) and thiol–ene polymerizations under visible LEDs irradiation (405 and 530 nm) at low intensities, under air or in laminate.
-Kinetics results on FRP and CP showed that DPPs are much more efficient photoinitiators than common Type II photosensitizers i.e. camphorquinone or benzophenone.
-As confirmed by EPR and Laser Flash Photolysis studies, DPPs play a dual role as electron donor and participate in H-abstraction reaction when combined with iodonium salt (Iod), N-methyldiethanol amine (MDEA) or thiol derivative, respectively.
+This investigation demonstrates the excellent photoinitiating properties of novel visible-light absorbing diphenylporphyrins (DPPs) for free-radical (FRP), cationic (CP) and thiol–ene polymerizations under visible LED irradiation (405 and 530 nm) at low intensities, under air or in laminate.
+Kinetics results on FRP and CP showed that DPPs are much more efficient photoinitiators than common Type II photosensitizers, i.e. camphorquinone or benzophenone.
+As confirmed by EPR and laser flash photolysis studies, DPPs play a dual role as an electron donor and in the H-abstraction reaction when combined with iodonium salt (Iod), N-methyldiethanol amine (MDEA) or thiol derivative, respectively.